 - Staff members should respect ethical confidences shared by colleagues in the course of their professional relationships and transactions.

 - Staff members should create and maintain conditions of practice that facilitate ethical and competent professional performance by colleagues.

-- Any staff member having knowledge of unethical practices on the part of another colleague shall report such practices to Serenity Lane’s President/CEO, or Vice President of Administration/Finance.
+- Any staff member having knowledge of unethical practices on the part of another colleague shall report such practices to Serenity Lane’s President/CEO, or Vice President of Administration/Finance, or designee.